 For further information about the curriculum for this term, please refer to the class newsletter or contact your child’s class teacher.

-Please find below the Curriculum Maps that our staff have planned for the 2015-16 Academic Year:
+Please find below Example Curriculum Maps that our staff have planned: